UWbadgers16/BillSync/README.txt

 Georgii - email ledger, export to .csv or Excel, sync local db to skydrive

-Yue Weng - brainstorm and implement more ideas for people module
+Yue Weng - speed up the people page

-Eric - streamline the full picture view, make a panorama background
+Eric - streamline the full picture view, speed up the bill viewing in ItemList and Notifications

-John - work on syncing, add a progress bar
+John - submit payement page, work on syncing, add a progress bar